contao/docs/docs/manual/site-structure/pages-as-central-elements/internal-redirect.en.md

 ---
 title: 'Internal redirect'
-description: 'This page type redirects visitors to another page in the page structure.
-The target page must be accessible under the same domain as the redirection page, otherwise an external redirection must be used.'
+description: 'A page of this type redirects visitors to another page in the page structure.
+The target page must be accessible under the same domain as the redirection page, otherwise an external redirection must be used.  '
-url: "site-structure/internal-redirect"
 aliases:
     - /en/site-structure/pages-as-central-elements/internal-redirect/
     - /en/layout/site-structure/pages-as-central-elements/internal-redirect/